ProfessionalCSharp/ProfessionalCSharp6/README.md

-# ProfessionalCSharp6
+# Professional C# 6 and .NET Core 1.0

-Code samples for the Wrox book Professional C# 6 and .NET Core 1.0
+Code samples for the Wrox book *Professional C# 6 and .NET Core 1.0*

 Samples are in the progress to be updated for the release of .NET Core 1.0.
 To compile and run the samples you need: